What Are Orthotic Inserts?

 Orthotics can be used to treat a multitude of problems, such as arthritis, back pain, injuries and plantar fasciitis, to name just a few.

-Everyone’s feet are different, and as orthotics can be used to treat such a wide variety of conditions, there are different types of orthotics devices to suit all patients.
+Everyone’s feet are different, and as orthotics can be used to treat such a wide variety of conditions, there are different types of custom made orthotic inserts to suit all patients.
 At Walk Without Pain, we can provide you with:

 - Customised orthotics, which means that your orthotics are designed completely for you so that they meet your needs.
 These can either be made out of hard orthotic materials or softer materials.
 The type we make for you will be decided based on your issues, and we will always discuss the advantages and disadvantages of each with you.